davidkeeton/homechat/README.md

 - enable or disable self-registration
 - require an optional invite code
 - change the attachment-size limit
-- create users/admins
+- create users and administrators
-- enable/disable accounts
+- enable or disable accounts
 - reset passwords
 - revoke sessions